JohanGrims/JohanGrims/README.md

 A React application for discussions about Steiner education.
 [Visit the website](https://chatwithsteiner.de).

+### 📋 **Mobbing**

+A detailed and powerful questionaire about school climate and mobbing, including a standardized report pipeline.
+[View on GitHub](https://github.com/JohanGrims/Mobbing).

 ### 🗳️ **WaldorfWahlen**

 A web app for project selections for a Waldorf School, using React and Firebase.
 [View on GitHub](https://github.com/JohanGrims/WaldorfWahlen).